Dental consultations highlight the importance of dental health for the furry members of our family!

 - Vet clinics can provide special dental diets which are specially formulated to promote oral and dental health.
 They are formulated to target plaque and tartar while also satisfying the animal’s nutritional needs.
 The food works on mechanical action with the shape and texture of the kibble using a gentle abrasive effect to help break down the bacteria that make up plaque.
 It is very important that the kibble is not moistened or crushed.

-- Formulated chew bars are available as an effective way of supplementing the brushing of teeth, or;
+- Formulated chew bars are available as an effective way of supplementing the brushing of teeth.
+If the product contains the symbol from the Veterinary Oral Health Council (VOHC), it is approved as an effective method of assisting with oral health.

 - Avoid allowing your dog to play with and chew on stones.
 These can often be the culprit for fractured teeth